-Federal government programs such as the Healthy Workers initiative provide “approaches to developing a healthier workplace,” while SafeWork Australia are no longer just focusing on workplace accidents, but rather emphasising the importance of social, cultural and mental health as essential to Australia’s work force.
+Federal government programs such as the Healthy Workers initiative provide “approaches to developing a healthier workplace,” while SafeWork Australia is no longer just focusing on workplace accidents, but rather emphasising the importance of social, cultural and mental health as essential to Australia’s workforce.

 Following suit, businesses all over Australia are promoting health and wellbeing as integral to office culture and the office environment – with major investments going toward “greener office spaces” over the past two decades.

 But according to Darren Bilsborough, Hames Sharley’s Adelaide Studio Director and author of Don’t Worry About The Rent, the green building market – which has seen commercial building managers and businesses spending big bucks on greener and healthier working spaces – is “yesterday’s news”.